 Induction chemotherapy for patients with acute myeloid leukaemia (AML) or in relapse/ refractory disease (AML or ALL).
-For patients under 60 years of age but it can be applied to older patients according to clinician's assessment.
+Its use is particularly for patients under 60 years of age but it can be applied to older patients according to clinician's assessment.